 HOPE not hate uses cookies to collect information and give you a more personalised experience on our site.
 You can find more information in our privacy policy.
 To agree to this, please click accept.

-Founded in 1968 by Colin Jordan, the British Movement (BM) initially viewed itself as a highly intelligent, ideological and drilled physical force as an alternative to the democratic adventures of the National Front.
+The brainchild of Colin Jordan, the BM initially viewed itself as an elite ideological and physical force as an alternative to the democratic adventures of the National Front.

-The BM succeeded in attracting violent, racist thugs to its ranks, and its role in fomenting violence was recognised by the Home Secretary in 1981, a year in which 26 people were murdered in racist attacks.
-However, its desire to be viewed as the ideological and intellectual vanguard of the far right was never realised, and the BM was wound down in 1983 due to the efforts of senior member Ray Hill, who was also an anti-fascist working for Searchlight.
+The BM succeeded in attracting racist thugs to its ranks, and its role in fomenting violence was recognised by the home secretary in 1981, a year in which 26 people were murdered in racist attacks.
+However, its desire to be viewed as the intellectual vanguard of the far right was never realised, and the BM wound down in 1983 due to the efforts of senior member Ray Hill, who was also an anti-fascist working for Searchlight.

-It was promptly revived, albeit in diminished form, as the British National Socialist Movement (BNSM) by the Yorkshire-based activist Stephen Frost, who continues to head the tiny and extremely antisemitic organisation to this day.
+It was promptly revived, albeit in diminished form, as the British National Socialist Movement by the Yorkshire-based activist Stephen Frost, who continues to head the small and extremely antisemitic organisation to this day.

 State of HATE 2025: Reform Rising and Racist Riots is your essential guide to the far-right threat—and how we stop it.
 View the full report today.